Andy Warhol: Films and Warhol superstars

-Between 1963 and 1968, Warhol made more than 600 underground films, including short black-and-white "screen test" portraits of Factory visitors.
-Many of his films premiered at the New Andy Warhol Garrick Theatre in Greenwich Village and 55th Street Playhouse in Midtown Manhattan.
+Between 1963 and 1968, Warhol produced more than 600 underground films, including short black-and-white Screen Tests, which offered silent, close-up portraits of Factory visitors.
+Many of these works premiered at the New Andy Warhol Garrick Theatre in Greenwich Village and the 55th Street Playhouse in Midtown Manhattan.

+Warhol's "superstars" were a retinue of bohemian and counterculture eccentrics who appeared in Warhol's films in the mid-1960s to early 1970s, including Baby Jane Holzer, Brigid Berlin, Ondine, Edie Sedgwick, Ingrid Superstar, Nico, International Velvet, Viva, Ultra Violet, Joe Dallesandro, Candy Darling, Holly Woodlawn, Jackie Curtis, and Jane Forth.
-His early experimental films were silent observations of very typical daily life.
-Sleep (1964) monitors poet John Giorno sleeping for six hours.
-Kiss (1964) shows various couples kissing.
-The film Eat (1964) consists of an artist Robert Indiana eating a mushroom for 45 minutes.
-The 35-minute film Blow Job (1964) is one continuous shot of the face of DeVeren Bookwalter supposedly receiving oral sex from poet Willard Maas, although the camera never tilts down to prove this.

-For these efforts, Mekas presented Warhol with the Independent Film Award of 1964, which was "the underground's answer to Oscar."
+Warhol's early experimental films were minimalist studies of duration and everyday life.
+Sleep (1964) documents poet John Giorno sleeping for over five hours; Kiss (1964) presents a series of couples kissing; Eat (1964) shows Robert Indiana consuming a mushroom in real time; and Blow Job (1964) consists of a single, unbroken shot of DeVeren Bookwalter's face during an implied sexual act.
+For these efforts, Jonas Mekas awarded Warhol the Independent Film Award in 1964, calling attention to his growing influence in avant-garde cinema.
 Newsday's Mike McGrady hailed Warhol as "the Cecil B. DeMille of the Off-Hollywood movie makers."
 The Village Voice called him one of the "most exciting" filmmakers in New York.

-In 1964 Warhol produced and directed Batman Dracula without the permission of DC Comics.
-It was screened only at his art exhibits.
-A fan of the Batman series, Warhol's movie was an "homage" and is considered the first appearance of a blatantly campy Batman.
-The film was until recently thought to have been lost, until scenes from the picture were shown at some length in the 2006 documentary Jack Smith and the Destruction of Atlantis.

-Warhol's 1965 film Empire is an eight-hour view of the Empire State Building, and shortly after he released Vinyl (1965), an adaptation of Anthony Burgess' popular dystopian novel A Clockwork Orange.
-His other films show improvised conversations between Factory regulars such as Taylor Mead, Brigid Berlin, Edie Sedgwick, Ondine, Nico, and International Velvet.